 Mental Health Literacy Intervention for University Students (Transitions/ Kohti uutta)

-Current status: Pilot completed in Finland
+Current status: Pilot completed in Finland, cross-cultural pilot ongoing.

 Outcomes include: Knowledge about mental health, attitudes towards mental health problems, stigma, help-seeking behavior, perceived stress and general health.